jacobgardner/ts-audit/README.md

 your system before you can start to interact with them.
 What this provides is a barrier between your safe and unsafe code and clearly shows when untyped data doesn't match your expections.
-We can't stop mismatched expectations from occurring at runtime, but we can do is isolate where that can occur and provide clear indicators of where a mismatch occured and why.
+We can't stop mismatched expectations from occurring at runtime, but we can do is isolate where they can occur and provide clear indicators of where a mismatch occured and why.

 ## Installation